Statistical Inference for inter-arrival times of extreme events in bursty time series: Introduction

-We review the marked renewal process in Section 2, and derive a scaling limit theorem for inter-exceedance times in Section 3.
-We give a statistical procedure to estimate model parameters via stability plots in Section 5, but to set the stage we first discuss inference for the Mittag-Leffler distribution in Section 4.
-(A simulation study of the effectiveness of our statistical procedure is given in the appendix.)
-Diagnostic plots for model criticism are discussed in Section 6.
-In Section 7, we discuss the memory property of the Mittag-Leffler distribution, and how it affects the predictive distribution for the time until the next threshold crossing event.
-Section 8 concludes.
-For all statistical computations we have used R (R Core Team 2018).
-All code and data used for the analysis in this article has been organized into an R package \texttt{CTRE} (\url{https://github.com/UNSW-MATH/CTRE}).
-The source code for the figures generated in this manuscript is available online at \url{https://github.com/UNSW-MATH/bursty-POT}.
+We review the marked renewal process in Section 2.1, and derive a scaling limit theorem for inter-exceedance times in Section 2.2.
+We give a statistical procedure to estimate model parameters via stability plots in Section 3.1 and 3.4, but first we need to discuss inference for the Mittag-Leffler distribution in Section 3.2 as well as a Likelihood-ratio test to guide the choice, whether a Mittag-Leffler or an exponential distribution fits better to the inter-exceedance times.
+A simulation study of the effectiveness of our statistical procedure is given in Section 4.
+In Section 5 we apply our method to a real data set.
+In Section 6, we discuss the memory property of the Mittag-Leffler distribution, and how it affects the predictive distribution for the time until the next threshold crossing event.
+Finally we close with a discussion and conclusion in Section 7.
+For all statistical computations we have used \texttt{R} (R Core Team, 2018) and the package \texttt{CTRE} (Hees and Straka, 2018).
+Source code for simulations and figures generated in this manuscript is available online at \url{https://github.com/strakaps/bursty-POT}.